otapi/Calibre_Moly_hu/README.md

 Download the attached zip file and install the plugin as described in the Introduction to plugins thread.
 Note that this is not a GUI plugin so it is not intended/cannot be added to context menus/toolbars etc.

 ## Version History:

+**Version 1.0.8** - 30 May 2018
+Search primarily by isbn.
+(It's the most specific and accurate data.
+Try out the Extract ISBN plugin.
+With that the search is almost flawles)
+If no match found fall back to broader search.
+If no match try to remove () parts from title, after that try to remove authors.
+Update by Dezso

+**Version 1.0.7** -  8 May 2018
+Find switched family-first names as well
+Update by otapi

 **Version 1.0.6** - 11 April 2018
 The filter of relevant title and author by transliterate the extended Hungarian characters Update by otapi